golangci/golangci-lint/docs/content/docs/plugins/go-plugins.md

 they can be re-enabled by adding them to the `linters.enable` list, or providing the enabled option on the command line, `golangci-lint run -Eexample`.

-The configuration inside the `linters.settings` field of linter have some limitations (there are NOT related to the plugin system itself): we use Viper to handle the configuration, but Viper put all the keys in lowercase, and `.` cannot be used inside a key.
+The configuration inside the `linters.settings` field of linter has some limitations (these are NOT related to the plugin system itself): we use Viper to handle the configuration, but Viper puts all the keys in lowercase, and `.` cannot be used inside a key.